February 2023 Ian Chiu

 In the software department, Razer has ditched THX Spatial Audio.
 You won’t be missing anything as the soundbar is too small to provide a virtual surround sound experience anyway.
 Despite the similarities in aesthetics, the two Leviathan V2 models are clearly targeted at different users.
 The more expensive one with a subwoofer and THX Spatial Audio is clearly intended for deep-pocket gamers.
 In contrast, the lesser model is for those who are looking for a minimalist sound system and can settle for stereo audio.

 That’s all for now.
-Hope you enjoy finding these USB speakers suited for your needs.
-If you find anything else that belongs to this list, please let us know by leaving your suggestion or comment below.
+Hope you find these USB speakers suited for your needs.
+If you come across anything else that should be added to this list, please let us know by leaving your suggestions or comments below.